 The Gulf in all its splendor sets the stage for a relaxing time.
 Unwind at a secluded beach with only few others around, search for shells, and or grab a float and chill.
 The T.H.
 Stone Memorial St. Joseph Peninsula State Park on Cape San Blas, is across the bay from Mexico Beach and Port St. Joe.
 The 1,800acre remote park boasts awe-inspiring views of the Gulf of Mexico.
-Check the website for updates on camping availabilities, floridastateparks.org.
+Check the website for updates on camping availabilities at floridastateparks.org.
 Bald Point State Park is secluded and where the earliest known pottery was discovered near Alligator Point.
 It is a rustic park best for strolling along the beach, hiking, paddling, bicycling or fishing.
 The beaches are narrow, however the views are spectacular.
-Eden State Park, which is north of Seagrove Beach, is 163 acres of Spanish moss, oak trees and cultivated gardens.
-Tours of the palatial house are worth it for a few dollars more and the experience is a perfect day trip.
+Eden Gardens State Park which is north of Seagrove Beach, is 163 acres of Spanish moss, oak trees and cultivated gardens.
+Tours of the Wesley mansion are worth it for a few dollars more and the experience is a perfect day trip.

 Spectacular allure best describes the beaches in Northwest Florida.
 The squeaky white sand glistens against the sunlight while the turquoise water washes ashore.
 These extraordinary beaches are a mustexperience for everyone.
 They come in all shapes and sizes from unspoiled shores to lively beaches with restaurants and array of rental watersports.
 Visitors have flocked to the beaches for years and it is nothing new on the discovery list, however, the feel of the beaches continues to bring them back to this amazing piece of paradise.
-These secluded beaches require tranquil seekers to bring all beach gear and enjoy the quietness.
-State parks are dotted along the Gulf protect are maintain these unspoiled beaches.
-Here's the list of beaches in the region: Beaches of South Walton Panama City Beach Mexico Beach Carrabelle Beach St. George Island South Walton County beaches were recognized by National Geographic as Best Nature Trips in December 2018/January 2019 issue.
-National Geographic recognizes the reefs offshore as #12 in the best trips in nature category.
-South Walton's artificial reef systems attract and create habitat for marine life.
-National Geographic featured 28 top destinations worldwide by four categories, cities, nature, culture and adventure.
-South Walton is one of four chosen in the nation.
+Some of the gorgeous beaches require tranquil seekers to bring all beach gear and enjoy the quietness.
+Other sandy shores offer rental chairs.
+Experience the different personalities of each beach in the region: Beaches of South Walton Panama City Beach Mexico Beach Carrabelle Beach St. George Island St. Joe Beach Cape San Blas